AstrobioMike/AstrobioMike.github.io/unix/getting-started.md

 date
 ```

-When we run **`date`** with no arguments, it uses some default settings, like assuming we want to know the time in our local time zone (well, the computer's local time zone).
+When we run **`date`** with no arguments, it uses some default settings, like assuming we want to know the time in our computer's local time zone.
 But we can provide optional arguments to **`date`**.
 Optional arguments most often require putting a dash in front of them in order for the program to interpret them properly.
 Here we are adding the **`-u`** argument to tell it to report UTC time instead of the local time:

 ```bash
 date -u